deepdad/SharedWorldModels/README.md

 then use the commands listed in the terminal.
 You can't use .ttt files saved by saving from the File menu in CSim.
 You must save .ttm files using the terminal.
 Renaming is best, but it will also move the original python file you choose to start from.
 That's why we save a backup in the rlbench_changes/backup folder.
-Doing this will allow you to import camel case tasks in the custom rlbench.py environment or in main.
+Doing this will allow you to import camel case tasks (`from rlbench.tasks import FastSingle2xTarget`)in the custom rlbench.py environment or in main.
-If you get errors about a missing handle, then TaskName.py will use variables that are not in theCSim model.
+* If you get errors about a missing handle, then TaskName.py will use variables that are not in theCSim model.
-If the error is that TaskName task is missing in `__init__.py` then you can add it there manually.
+* If the error is that TaskName task is missing in `__init__.py` then you can add it there manually.

-### And
+* At the top you can set the ms steps for the physics engine (and its speed setting, but this seems sticky/buggy)

+## R&D
-To run with RLBench, run `python main.py`. add arguments (many HP's in code).
+To run with RLBench, run `python main.py --help`. add arguments (HP's in code).

 You can use tensorboard.
 Run `tensorboard --logdir=data`.

-## Testing
+### Testing
 To run tests:
 ```bash
 pytest tests
 ```

+### Getting started
 To start, run the Danijar Dreamer v1.
 It is based on tensorflow and MUJOCO.

 Note: MUJOCO requires a computer-tied and .edu email-tied license.